-Baby has become quite the observer.
-He’s very aware of his surroundings and what’s happening around him.
-If you have a tendency to lose your cool in high-pressure situations, you'll want to dial the emotions back—baby's watching and learning.
-One thing that probably stresses out your eight-month-old baby is separating from you.
-If baby fusses when you leave him, try not to let it get to you.
-It’s baby’s way of telling you he misses you!
-And separation anxiety is actually an indicator of a good parent-child bond.
-Plus, baby’s caregiver will be able to distract him and stop the crying pretty quickly after you leave.
+Your baby is 8 months old!
+You have quite the little observer now—baby is very aware of their surroundings and what’s happening around them.
+If you have a tendency to lose your cool in high-pressure situations, you'll want to dial the emotions back—your little one is watching and learning.
+One thing that probably stresses out your 8-month-old baby is separating from you.
+If baby fusses when you leave their sight, try not to let it get to you.
+It’s baby’s way of telling you they miss you!
+Separation anxiety is actually an indicator of a good parent-child bond.
+Plus, baby’s caregiver will be able to distract them and stop the crying pretty quickly after you leave.

 Baby keeps on growing—and keeps on going!
 It’s unbelievable how much your little one is moving these days, isn’t it?